 We believe that all students should have a chance to learn at a pace and in a way congruent with their individual ability.
 We aim to keep students engaged and challenged by meeting them where they really are—not where they should be based on their age.
 Acera’s flexible ability groupings in math and reading allow students to work at their own pace, and engage in learning and discussion with like-ability peers.

-We see age norms and curriculum frameworks as a reference point—not the goal—as we customize a learning plan and experiences that engage each child both as part of a school community and in a way that honors their capacities and interests.
-Acera employs assessment, Individual Learning Plans, differentiated instruction, independent projects, and flexible groupings to enable a customized learning experience for each student.
+We see age norms and curriculum frameworks as a reference point—not the goal—as we customize individual learning plans (ILPs) and experiences that engage each child both as part of a school community and in a way that honors their capacities and interests.
+Acera employs assessment, ILPs, differentiated instruction, independent projects, and flexible groupings to enable a customized learning experience for each student.